|Nutrition Facts (per serving)|

 - Cook the macaroni al dente at the most, as it will continue to cook when the casserole is baking in the oven—this way, the pasta won't get too soft.

 - For a crunchy, browned breadcrumb topping, toss 1 cup of finely shredded fresh breadcrumbs with 2 tablespoons of melted butter.
 Sprinkle the crumbs over the macaroni and cheese, and then bake as directed.
 Buttered panko crumbs may be used for a crispier topping.

 - There are many kinds of pasta to choose from, including whole-wheat and gluten-free pasta.
 Use your favorite kind of macaroni, or make it with pasta of a similar shape and size.

 - Crumble 4 to 6 strips of cooked bacon and add to the macaroni and cheese mixture.
 Spoon into the baking dish and proceed with the recipe.

 - Add 1 to 2 cups of diced cooked ham to the macaroni and cheese mixture.
 Spoon into the prepared baking dish and proceed with the recipe.

 - Add a few tablespoons of minced jalapeño peppers or add 1 small can of mild chopped green chile peppers.

 - Baked macaroni and cheese will keep in an airtight container for three to five days in the refrigerator.

-- It also freezes well, put the casserole in a freezer-safe container to use as a side dish for a family meal, or put in individual containers for lunches or snacks.
-Mac-n-cheese will last in the freezer for up to three months.
+- It also freezes well; put the casserole in a freezer-safe container to use as a side dish for a family meal, or put in individual containers for lunches or snacks.
+Mac and cheese will last in the freezer for up to three months.